Tesla to begin test building affordable Model 3

-Tesla unveiled its affordable Model 3 earlier this year, and it’s a car that promises to democratise electric vehicles.
-However, unless you’re one of the lucky 400,000 that have already placed orders, it looks as if you won’t be able to have one silently rolling into your drive way until mid 2018.
+The Model 3 is the car that’s promising to democratise electric vehicles but, unless you’re one of the lucky ones to have already placed an order, it looks as if you won’t be able to have one silently rolling into your driveway until mid 2018.

 The all-electric 3 Series rival will boast a minimum range of 215 miles and a 0-62mph time of less than six seconds, regardless of derivative.
 Tesla CEO Elon Musk said these numbers were “minimum targets” which Tesla hoped to exceed when the finalised figures are revealed closer to market launch.